A Uganda Safari

 How Much Does a Uganda Safari Cost?

-Budget safaris cost from $150 per person per day, mid-range from $300 per person per day and top-end safaris start at around $600 per person.
-Uganda is one of Africa’s most overlooked safari destinations, yet it’s the most naturally diverse safari country.
-It’s also one of the affordable safari destinations.
+On average, budget safaris cost $300 (USD) per person per day, mid-range safaris cost $425 per person per day and top-end safaris cost $700 per person per day.
+Uganda is one of Africa’s most overlooked safari destinations, yet it’s the most ecologically diverse safari country.
+It’s also one of the more affordable safari destinations.

-Budget safaris cost from $150 per person per day, mid-range from $300 per person per day and top-end safaris start at around $600 per person.
-Uganda is one of Africa’s most overlooked safari destinations, yet it’s the most naturally diverse safari country.
-It’s also one of the affordable safari destinations.
+On average, budget safaris cost $300 (USD) per person per day, mid-range safaris cost $425 per person per day and top-end safaris cost $700 per person per day.
+Uganda is one of Africa’s most overlooked safari destinations, yet it’s the most ecologically diverse safari country.
+It’s also one of the more affordable safari destinations.

-Average Costs of a Safari in Uganda Safari Costs (Per person per day)
+Average Costs of a Safari in Uganda Safari Costs (USD per person per day)

-The costings table here gives an instant overview of how much the average Uganda safari will cost, depending on your travel style.
+The costings table here gives an overview of how much the average Uganda safari will cost, depending on your travel style.
 Using this table allows you to quickly match your daily budget to the kind of Uganda safari you can afford.
-There’s one – large, hairy thing – that has a serious impact on Uganda safari budgets: the mountain gorilla.
-If you want to see Uganda’s most iconic resident then you need to budget $700 for the permit alone.
-Traveling during the low seasons (October to November and March to April) helps reduce costs.
+There’s one – large, hairy – thing that has a serious impact on Uganda safari budgets: the mountain gorilla.
+If you want to see Uganda’s most iconic resident then you need to budget US$800 for the permit alone.
+Traveling during the low seasons (October to November and March to May) will help reduce costs.

 Comfort Level Private